 I began my career as an industrial designer, graduating from the Royal College of Art.
 In 2014, I retrained as an artisan baker and have been working in the food industry ever since.
-I currently write a monthly food column for Mold Magazine and have recently launched edible food museum, The Edible Archive.
+I currently write a monthly column for Mold Magazine and have recently launched edible food museum, The Edible Archive.
 My cookbook, 'How to eat your Christmas tree' was published in Winter 2020 by Hardie Grant and I am now working on the podcast 'How to eat alone.'

 For enquiries please email me at juliageorgallis(AT)gmail.com

 These are my current projects.
 My most recent work looks at food as an important design tool to educate and empower.